HZSRTItem/c-codes/ReadMe.md

-# C/C++ Codes of Zheng Han
+# C/C++ Codes

-Commonly used C/C++code.
+Commonly used C/C++ code.
 Contains code for static and dynamic linked lists, string management, file reading and writing, and some small tools.